Febrandt/taco-rest-api/README.md

 | fats     | float        | NO   |     | NULL    |                |
 | carbs    | float        | NO   |     | NULL    |                |
 | fibers   | float        | YES  |     | 0       |                |

+## Endpoint: `GET /public/search/:name`

+### Description
+This endpoint allows users to search for a public item by its name.
+The `name` parameter is passed in the URL.